bruce-hill/tomo/docs/sets.md

 ### Comprehensions

-Similar to arrays, sets can use comprehensions:
+Similar to lists, sets can use comprehensions:

 ```tomo
 set := |10*i for i in 10|